CHRISTMAS & NEW YEAR OPENING

 At Park House Medical Centre we would like to improve the communication we have with our patients.
 We want to make sure you can read and understand the information we send you so please inform us if you have information or communication needs.
 We will also try to accommodate your needs if you have difficulty hearing.

 Patient Participation Group:

 Please come along to our next PPG Meeting.
 Come along and have your say!
-Contact Nicola Raby, Practice Manager if you are interested in attending and for the next meeting on Tuesday 2nd August 2018 at 12.00pm.
+Contact Christina Walters, Deputy Practice Manager if you are interested in attending and for the next meeting on Wednesday 30th October 2019

 If you take warfarin medication and attend an anti-coagulation clinic you must show your yellow book every time you order your medication, whether you attend our clinic or the hospital, Not doing so could impact you receiving your medication on time or it not being sent electronically to the pharmacy.